shah2129/active-directory-javascript-graphapi-v2/README.md

-#### NOTE- This repo was added to provide an example of how to call the Microsoft Booking API.
-#### Most of the README content has not been changed yet.
-#### Microsoft's active-directory-javascript-graphapi-v2 tutorial was modified for the example since it provides an excellent foundation for how to call the Graph API.
+##### [NOTE] This repo provides an example of how to call the Microsoft Bookings API.
+The source code will need to be modified for Production use.
+Microsoft's active-directory-javascript-graphapi-v2 tutorial was used for the example since it provides an excellent foundation for how to call the Graph API.

-### Here is the link to the original code provided by Microsoft https://github.com/Azure-Samples/active-directory-javascript-graphapi-v2
+#### The Microsoft Bookings API calls in this example were added to JavaScriptSPA/ui.js.

 ![](https://raw.githubusercontent.com/shah2129/active-directory-javascript-graphapi-v2/quickstart/screenshot_showing_ui.png)

+##### Most of the README content has not been changed from the orginal active-directory-javascript-graphapi-v2 tutorial.
+Additonal updates will need to be made to this README.

+#### Here is the link to the original code provided by Microsoft https://github.com/Azure-Samples/active-directory-javascript-graphapi-v2

 ---
 page_type: sample